 The Rural Crime Team has regular tactical meetings with other enforcement agencies and partners such as Housing, where they look at the offenders coming to notice and the victims they are targeting and look at all options to disrupt their criminality.
 Poaching was the highest rural crime type in Dorset in 2017, with over 200 incidents being reported.

 All new police officers get an input on such impactive crimes by the Rural Crime Team, explaining their powers and giving useful guidance.
 There is a specialist CPS Senior Prosecutor the police work closely with to maximise cases they can get to court and they will apply to the courts to have the offender disqualified from driving, any vehicle or equipment seized / destroyed and any dog re-homed.
 In December 2017 Dorset Police and many other police forces met at a one day seminar to share best tactics and discuss options in dealing with hare coursing, with partners such as the National Farmers Union.

 Hare coursing and other forms of poaching are part of the national priorities for police and partners in the UK – both in Wildlife Crime and in Rural Crime.

 See National Wildlife Crime Unit (NWCU) website for more details.

-Information provided by PC Claire Hinsdale, Rural Crime Team Coordinator for the Dorset Police Rural Crime Team.
+Information provided by PC Claire Dinsdale, Rural Crime Team Coordinator for the Dorset Police Rural Crime Team.